ayush51/tutorial/tutorial.md

 ###### Website Integration

-If you wish to integrate Surfly to your website, visitors to your website will be able to click the "get live help" to request a session.
+If you wish to integrate Surfly to your website, visitors to your website will be able to click the 'get live help' button to request a session.
 They will then be queue'd until an agent (the person who receives the call) joins them.
 The passive member of the session is referred to as the follower, and the active member is the leader.
 The leader will navigate the site, and the follower can help guide them through it.
 Initially the agent is the follower, and the website visitor is the leader, however you can choose to swap control at any time during the session.

 ###### Responding to incoming requests